szermatt/emacs-bash-completion/README.md

 started from it.
 Local processes started by bash-completion.el have the environment variable EMACS_BASH_COMPLETE set to t.

+## CONTRIBUTING

+To report bugs, features or even to ask questions, please open an [issue](https://github.com/szermatt/emacs-bash-completion/issues).
+To contribute code or documentation, please open a [pull request](https://github.com/szermatt/emacs-bash-completion/pulls).

+See [CONTRIBUTING.md](CONTRIBUTING.md) for more details.

 ## COMPATIBILITY

 bash-completion.el is known to work with Bash 3 and 4, on Emacs,